MHohenberg/pico2-swd-riscv/README.md

 This caching reduces transaction count by approximately 50% in typical debug sessions.

-## V. DEBUG DOMAIN POWER SEQUENCING
+## 5. DEBUG DOMAIN POWER SEQUENCING

 Before any debug operations can proceed, the Debug Power Domain (DPD) and System Power Domain (SPD) must be powered up.
 This is not a physical power operation but rather clock and reset domain enabling.